-As of June 30, 2016 and December 31, 2015, the Company had available for U.S. federal income tax reporting purposes, a net operating loss carryforward of \$9.3 million and \$10.2 million, respectively, which expires in varying amounts during the tax years 2028 through 2035.
+As of September 30, 2016 and December 31, 2015, the Company had available for U.S. federal income tax reporting purposes, a net operating loss carryforward of \$8.7 million and \$10.2 million, respectively, which expires in varying amounts during the tax years 2028 through 2035.

-As of June 30, 2016 and December 31, 2015, approximately \$2.8 million, respectively, of deductions for excess stock- and unit- based transactions were included in net operating losses.
+As of September 30, 2016 and December 31, 2015, approximately \$2.8 million, respectively, of deductions for excess stock- and unit- based transactions were included in net operating losses.
 The \$1.1 million of tax benefit associated with these deductions will be credited to Additional Paid-In Capital when such deductions reduce taxes payable.
 Although these net operating losses are included in the total carryforward amount, they are not reflected in the table of deferred tax assets as the excess tax benefits are not yet realized.

-The Company and the operating company are generally no longer subject to U.S. Federal or state and local income tax examinations by tax authorities for any year prior to 2012.
+The Company and the operating company are generally no longer subject to U.S. federal, state, or local income tax examinations by tax authorities for any year prior to 2012.
 All tax years subsequent to, and including, 2012 are considered open and subject to examination by tax authorities.
 During 2013, the Company extended the examination statue of limitations for the 2009 to 2011 tax years in association with the amendment of prior year tax returns to change the methodology for state and local receipts.
+For the operating company, for the years 2009 to 2011, the statute of limitations for New York City UBT remains open through December 31, 2016.